artsycoder533/CV-Builder/README.md

 ## Description

-The CV Builder App is a Single Page Application that allows a user to enter details and create a printable/downloable formatted resume.
+CV Builder is a Single Page Application that allows a user to input details and then creates a formatted resume to be printed or saved as a pdf.
 This app utilizes a multi-step form to input user information, a custom progress bar to indicate which step the user is in the process, and local storage to save the information until a user chooses to clear the data.
 This app solves the problem of not knowing how to format a resume, as well as not knowing what information should be included in a resume.

 ### Built With
 - React